MohitAnalytics3/FinanceSQL/README.md

   <li>Contribute: Feel free to contribute to the project by suggesting improvements, submitting bug fixes, or adding new features.</li>
 </ul>
 <p><strong>Credits:</strong></p>
-<p>FinanceSQL was developed by [Your Name].
+<p>FinanceSQL was developed by Mohit Sharma.
 If you find this project useful, consider giving it a star and sharing it with others.
 Thank you for your support!</p>